Review of Daylio – a mood tracker and micro diary app

 Logging an entry is extremely easy.
 First you pick your mood, choosing from self-explanatory emojis.
 Then you choose from one or multiple activities that you set up.
 You can choose from a library of icons to give those activities something to help you easily identify them.

 You can also use it for goal tracking.
-For example, if you want to do yoga every day, you can add it as an activity and then look back to see how often you did it.
+For example, if you want to do yoga every day, you can add ‘yoga’ as an activity.
+Then you can look back to see how often you did it.

 Review of Daylio